NamazuStudios/crossfire/PROTOCOL.md

 The Crossfire protocol is a WebSocket driven protocol to enable signaling and data exchange to establish cross-platform matchmaking among various gaming platforms.
 It is designed to be extensible, secure, and efficient.

-It provides a set of messages and operations which can be used to facilitate matchmaking, game session management, and player communication.
+It provides a set of messages and operations which can be used to facilitate matchmaking, game session management, and participant communication.
 For Peer to Peer communication, we use WebRTC as the wire protocol as well as a JSON based signaling protocol for establishing connections.
 The signaling protocol can also be used to exchange and relay real time game data.

 **Note:** At the time of this writing, the only supported protocol version is 1.0.
 The server uses the literal string `V_1_0` to indicate this version.
 See [Version.java](common/src/main/java/dev/getelements/elements/crossfire/model/Version.java)